PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/69/answer_error_test_issue_3.md

                     )
             else:
                 if is_integer(i) and not ax.holds_integer():
+                    raise ValueError(
+                        "At based indexing on a non-integer " "index can only have non-integer "
+                        "indexers"
+                    )

+        # Convert key to integer if it's a float and the corresponding axis is an integer index
+        converted_key = []
+        for ax, i in zip(self.obj.axes, key):
+            if isinstance(i, float) and ax.is_integer():
-                    i = float(i)
+                i = int(i)
+            converted_key.append(i)

-            return key
+        return tuple(converted_key)
 ```

 With this fix, the program should pass the failed test without affecting other successful tests.
-The fixed patch can be easily applied to the original project.